deltachat/deltachat-pages/ca/gdpr.md

 DPIA
             </td>
             <td>
 No <b>data protection impact assessment</b> needs to be carried out for Delta Chat (Art.
-35 GDPR), as no specific additional data is processed beyond the email messenger process.
+35 GDPR), as no specific additional data is processed beyond the e-mail messenger process.

-The risk to the rights and freedoms of natural persons is limited to the internal company data processing of the email communication and that of the email providers.
+The risk to the rights and freedoms of natural persons is limited to the internal company data processing of the e-mail communication and that of the e-mail providers.
             </td>
         </tr>
         <tr>